code-with-santanu/Screenshot-App/README.md

 ---

-## Downlod and Install the software to your system
+## Downlod and Install the GUI version of the software to your system

 ### Link of the installer 👉 [Screenshot App]()